What makes I AM Yoga Therapy™ programs unique?

 There are many different styles of Yoga Therapy, each of which have different areas of focus.
 Our 800+ hour I AM Yoga Therapy™ Professional training is designed to help you work at the root of symptoms and not just the visible effects.
 We approach physical symptoms as not just a purely physical event, but as a result of a constellation of thoughts, feelings, unresolved experiences and holding patterns that interact with compromised areas of the body to create symptoms.
 Work on symptoms singly and you could be busy for a lifetime.
 Work at the root, and all the symptoms simultaneously begin to dissolve.
 This approach to Yoga Therapy allows you to address the TOTAL person and address the entire range of causes from the invisible to the visible.

 Our entire program is based around the principles of energy.

 Your body is made of densified energy.
 All blocks whether physical, mental or emotional, are composed of varying degrees of density.
 If we can understand energy and how to resolve it, we can work at any one of these levels and release blocks that may be keeping the body from healing itself.
 Blocks can be revealed and released through yoga therapy poses combined with facilitation techniques.
 A doctor does not heal us, the innate intelligence of our body is what heals us.
 This training is designed to teach you how to remove the obstacles that are in the way of the body healing itself, whether those obstacles are physical, mental or emotional.

 You will be assigned various Mentors to support you throughout your training depending on the module you are taking.
-The assistant director of the 800 hour program will be your consistent contact point.
+The program director of the 800 hour program will be your consistent contact point.
 Our Mentors consist of teachers from our training and offer an exceptional depth of knowledge, skill and compassion.